testable/kafka-loadtest-example/README.md

 **Step 2: Start the load test**

-Check and update the parameters set in `run-testable.sh` before starting the test.
-This includes number of concurrent users, topics, producers, consumers, message frequency, message size, regions to generate load, instance type, etc.
+Check and update the parameters set in `run-[...]-testable.sh` before starting the test.
+This includes number of concurrent users, topic, message frequency, regions to generate load, instance type, etc.

 ```
+./run-e2e-testable.sh [kafka-bootstrap-url]
-./run-testable.sh [kafka-bootstrap-url]
+./run-publish-and-wait-testable.sh [kafka-bootstrap-url] [consumer-group-id]
 ```

 Use the test run URL to follow progress in real-time.
-This example project includes a custom view (`kafka-view.json`) that will also get uploaded to Testable and set as the default for this test case.
+This example project includes custom views (`kafka-e2e-view.json` and `kafka-publish-and-wait-view.json`) that will also get uploaded to Testable and set as the default for this test case.
 The custom view features the key metrics this test captures.

 ![Results](results.png)